Book 1: Foundations

 The acquisition didn't make Whole Foods into an Amazon warehouse.
 It didn't make Amazon into a grocery boutique.
 It recombined traits.

-Whole Foods stores got Amazon technology (Prime discounts, online ordering, Alexa integration) while keeping their physical retail DNA.
+Whole Foods stores got Amazon technology while keeping their physical retail DNA.
 Amazon got physical distribution nodes and fresh food expertise while keeping its tech-driven optimization DNA.
+The acquisition closed in August 2017; by February 2018, Prime members could earn 5% back on Whole Foods purchases with the Amazon Prime Visa card and get free two-hour delivery in major cities.

-Some recombinations failed or remain incomplete.
-Cultural integration has been rocky - Whole Foods employees accustomed to autonomy and mission-driven work struggled with Amazon's metrics-driven culture.
-Some customers felt Whole Foods lost its identity, becoming "just another Amazon property."
+Some recombinations remain incomplete.
+Cultural integration has been rocky - Whole Foods employees accustomed to autonomy and mission-driven work have struggled with Amazon's metrics-driven culture.
+The transition continues to evolve as Amazon integrates Prime benefits more deeply into Whole Foods operations.

 This is how sexual reproduction works: recombination creates diversity.
 Some offspring combinations are superior to either parent in new environments.
 Some are inferior.
 You don't know which until offspring face selection pressure.